mtnleo/mtnleo/README.md

 - 👋 Hi, I’m @mtnleo
-- 📚 I'm currently studying programming at university, and learning alongside at Platzi
+- 📚 I'm currently studying programming at university (degree 75% completed), and learning alongside at Platzi
 - 👀 I’m interested in automation software using Python and creating useful things coding
 - 🌱 I’m currently learning Java after having 1 year of C at university, and playing a bit with Python
 - 📫 How to reach me > mtnleonardi@gmail.com